alexsirr/dawg-coffee/README.md

 > 5-6

 ##### 5. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
-> The svg instructions where a bit hard to follow and the fill didnt see to work for me despite trying to search on the internet.
-Having a bit more of a tutorial in svgs during class or lab would be helpful.
+> The svg instructions where a bit hard to follow (knowing to copy and paste the code within the svg file).